rahitsantra/rahitsantra/README.md

-# Hi, I'm Rahit Santra 👋
+# Hi, I'm Rohit Santra 👋

 🎓 **Student passionate about technology and learning by building.**